 In late 2020, the sudden closure of several formal camps for Internally Displaced Persons (IDP) in Iraq forced thousands of people to live in abandoned areas among rubble and unexploded bombs.

 * Name changed for protection.

 Save the Children has responded to every major humanitarian crisis since World War I. We are always at the ready - among the first to respond and the last to leave an effected area.
-In 2020, we responded to 136 emergencies in 77 countries and aided 18.5 million children in crisis.
-Today, our staff are on the ground responding to emergencies and humanitarian crisis around the globe.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.